renieljanadec/sample-template/README.md

-# navbar-play
+# sample template
-navbar play on bootstrap

-with a clip path and fixed parallax (background-attachment fixed)
+sample template written in bootstrap with a clip path and fixed parallax (background-attachment fixed)